-The purpose of the Special Lectures Program is to augment the instructional programs of the University by supporting speakers of distinctive scholarship and accomplishment who would have wide appeal to students, faculty and staff.
-Funds for the Special Lectures Program are provided as part of the University budget.
+The purpose of the Senate Lectures Program is to augment the instructional programs of the University by supporting speakers of distinctive scholarship and accomplishment who would have wide appeal to students, faculty and staff.
+Funds for the Senate Lectures Program are provided as part of the University budget.
 Because these funds are limited, only rarely will a proposed lecture program be granted more than $1,200.

-Programs supported in whole or part by the Special Lectures Fund are required to ensure that the program is advertised through all appropriate university and community channels and that the Special Lectures Fund is acknowledged in all promotional materials.
-A statement such as this is acceptable: "with support from the Auburn University Special Lectures Fund."
+Programs supported in whole or part by the Senate Lectures Fund are required to ensure that the program is advertised through all appropriate university and community channels and that the Senate Lectures Fund is acknowledged in all promotional materials.
+A statement such as this is acceptable: "with support from the Auburn University Senate Lectures Fund."
 Sponsors should ensure adequate advance publicity.
 For information on promotion and media outlets, please contact Julie Huff.

 Applications may be submitted at any time, but they will not be reviewed between semesters.